malabikas/AML-Fall-2019/README.md

     |  WgtWordCnt   | 0.5099 |  0.5132 |
     |  CNN-Cnt      | 0.6520 |  0.6652 |

-We were sucessfully able to replicate the reulsts from proposed paper moreover,we can slao see how ABCNN models outperforms all other baseline models.
+We were sucessfully able to replicate the reulsts from proposed paper moreover,we can also see that ABCNN models outperforms all other baseline models which indicates that ABCNNs are generally strong NN systems.

 ## Papers